|Road:||A33 Winchester Road|

 While there had been plans to extend the M3 to Southampton, they weren't initially confirmed.
 The extended road opened in May 1985 and saw the A33 turned into a deserted shadow of its former glory.

 The services featured a petrol station, workshop, Little Chef and separate toilet facilities.
 A former vicarage was also accessed through the services.

 The services closed in May 1985.
 In September 1985 the old petrol station was taken over by a caravan sales centre, which was expanded in 1986, but still used the old forecourt kiosk.
-The restaurant survived in a dilapidated state for some, but was significantly damaged when a vehicle deliberately collided with it.
+The restaurant survived in a dilapidated state for some time, but was significantly damaged when a vehicle deliberately collided with it.
 In 1992 it was demolished.